tomhoyland/abc/README.md

    4.2.1.
 As ABC is easy to use, it can quickly be deployed across multiple groups and different levels of seniority to provide a comprehensive assessment of how a strategy or goal might be achieved.
 These exercises can reveal when suggested changes to Behaviours and/or Capability determined by one group as supporting the pursuit of a goal, is also a detractor for another group.
 ABC provides a simple tool to access this information and provide a route for dialogue during periods of change.

    4.3.
 ABC is a useful tool in one-to-one coaching, as coaches and clients move towards action and change.
 Here, ABC provides useful prompts and considerations for what needs to happen for a client's desired change to happen, be sustained and be successful.
 5) **ABC can be sliced, lined up and stacked.** **ABC** as a tool is designed to be small and compact.
 We know that big things often come from small changes.
 Smaller changes are easier to visualise, convey, decide on the steps to get there, make progress towards, measure that progress and see the result.
 We can abandon smaller things quicker if they're not right for us, don't feel right or the destination has changed.
 So like a large Epic that can be broken into smaller User Stories, it's possible to break down a large **ABC** into smaller **ABCs**. **ABCs** can be stacked in a linear way, where one **ABC** leads to another.
-That means when you ACHIEVE one, you ACHIEVE something.
+That means when you Achieve one, you Achieve something.
 That's banked and a foundation to build on for the next one.
 You never lose it, it's great for measuring progress and it's great for the client.
 Or you can have multiple **ABCs** taking place at any one time.
-This might be more useful in an organisation context, where you aim to ACHIEVE a much larger change (or 'transformation') that requires multiple achievements and outcomes that ladder into each other, becoming greater than the sum of their parts.
+This might be more useful in an organisation context, where you aim to Achieve a much larger change (or 'transformation') that requires multiple achievements and outcomes that ladder into each other, becoming greater than the sum of their parts.
 Remember, bigger isn't always better and simple is easy to convey.
 6) **ABC can identify premature optimisation.** It's often the case that individuals, teams and organisations arrive at a solution before understanding the problem and/or the destination they'd like to reach.
 This is often seen where new products, tools and processes are introduced with limited links to the problems they aim to solve or the outcomes they contribute towards.
 Situations frequently arise where metrics are identified and implemented, without the prerequisite steps to enable their effective use and the Behaviours required to leverage them.
 ABC provides a simple method of identifying where solutions in the form of Capabilities or Behaviours are identified in isolation and are mistaken for what needs to be achieved, and quickly identifying how a solution contributes towards an outcome to be Achieved, and what other support should be considered to achieve it successfully and sustainably.
 7) **ABC loves OKRs.** In the modern technology and product world, Objective Key Results (OKRs) are a well-known technique for articulating direction and objective, and the measures of how teams and individuals know they are making progress towards their intended destination.
 ABC is a helpful model for supporting OKRs and provides a quick and simple way to decompose what Behaviours and Capabilities are needed to Achieve a Key Result.
 Need to 'Increase Sales by X%'?
 To do that, what Behaviours need to change?
 What do we need to increase or decrease?
 What Behaviours are counter to what we want to Achieve?
 To support those Behaviours, what Capabilities are required, e.g. tools, organisational, processes and reward systems?
 And what Capabilities are in place now that might distract from achieving the Key Result?
 ABC is a quick way of understanding what an individual, team or organisation might need to change to increase their success in reaching an Objective.